WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation

-In Tab.~\ref{tab:valcom} and Tab.~\ref{tab:testcom}, we compare the per-class segmentation results on the $val$ and $test$ sets for PASCAL VOC 2012.
+{\textbf{PASCAL VOC 2012.}} In Table~\ref{tab:valcom} and Table~\ref{tab:testcom}, we compare the per-class segmentation results on the $val$ and $test$ sets for PASCAL VOC 2012.
 Our WeakTr and WeakTr$^\dagger$ perform better than other state-of-the-art methods, which demonstrates that our plain ViT-based WeakTr can perform well in the WSSS domain.